notSaranshMalik/DecisionTree/README.md

 ```
 - y_test is a Numpy array of size m

-## Accuracy on sklearn datasets
+## Accuracy on basic datasets (sklearn)
 1) 96% accuracy on iris dataset with depth 3
 2) 91% accuracy on wine dataset with depth 3
-3) 60 RMSE on diabetes dataset with depth 3
+3) 58 RMSE on diabetes dataset with depth 3

+## Accuracy on OCR datasets (sklearn)
+84% accuracy on digits dataset with depth 7